msel-source/sampledata/README.md

 The data were converted to MEF 3.0 using the [meflib](https://github.com/msel-source/meflib) and [mefwriter](https://github.com/msel-source/mefwriter) code repositories.

-(This file updated September 2021, replacing aprevious dataset with this one).
+(This repository updated September 2021, replacing a previous dataset with this one).